NadeemNicoR/TeamProjects/docs/_posts/2019-06-25-ISEE-2019-Beta-Prototype.md

 **Test Case - 02**

-In this test case we have tested the isValidEmail() method inside EmailReport.java class, using the scenario of entering a correct and wrong e-mail.
+In this test case we have tested the "isValidEmail()" method inside EmailReport.java class, using the scenario of entering a correct and wrong e-mail.

 ![Testcase2]({{site.baseurl}}/images/JunitTestEmailReport1.JPG)